Prototype Active-Target Time-Projection-Chamber/ND-Cube

-The Prototype Active-Target Time-Projection Chamber (PAT-TPC) is an active-target detector that is uses a gas volume as both the target and tracking medium.
-Charged-particle tracks are imaged in the device and using these images, reaction cross sections, and charged-particle decays can be measured with high efficiency, large angular coverage, and precise angle and energy measurements.
+The Prototype Active-Target Time-Projection Chamber (PAT-TPC) and the ND-Cube are active-target detectors that use a gas volume as both the target and tracking medium.
+Charged-particle tracks are imaged in the detector and using these images, reaction cross sections, and charged-particle decays can be measured with high efficiency, large angular coverage, and precise angle and energy measurements.
 The gas volume also provides large areal densities, which is advantageous for experiments that have low beam rates.

-A number of reactions and decays after implantation can be studied using in-flight radioactive beams produced with TwinSol.
+A number of reactions and decays after implantation can be studied using in-flight radioactive beams produced with Twinsol.
 Recently we have performed experiments with radioactive beams of 6He, 10Be, 12B, 12N, and 10C using the PAT-TPC.
-Experiments were aimed at studying cluster structure through resonant alpha scattering, study of fusion cross sections with neutron-rich radioactive beams, and decay modes of the Hoyle state.
+The ND-Cube is currently being developed and will also be used as an MPGD development testbed.
+Experiments are aimed at studying cluster structure through resonant alpha scattering, study of fusion cross sections with neutron-rich radioactive beams, and decay modes of the Hoyle state.